okanaganrusty/url_blocking_service/README.md

 ## Design

 In consideration of scaling of the service, I would like to propose that the scaling be based on splitting the request domain into chunks, rather than storing the entire domain itself, storing the top-level domain and parent domain as a single key, and any sub-domains into their own keys beneath the parent domain.
 This way the number of requests towards a top-level domain or sub-domain of a parent, which in addition would allow distribution of the data to separate datasets based on domain, including indexing the path and query parameters beneath the domain.
-Each query parameter will have a safe parameter and a associated cost to limit the maximum number of query parameters.
+Each query parameter will have a safe parameter.

 For example (in a JSON structure):